cyclus/cyclus.github.com/source/cep/cep3.rst

 At the manager's discretion, a new candidate can be issued if sufficient progress is made on the release branch.
-Every time a new release candidate comes out the ``vX.X.X-release`` should be tagged with the name ``X.X.X-rcX``.
-A developer's list annoucement should accompany any new candidate, and there should be a 2 - 5 day period of time in between release candidates.
+Every time a new release candidate comes out the ``vX.X.X-release`` must be tagged with the name ``X.X.X-rcX``.
+A developer's list annoucement must accompany any new candidate, and there must be a 2 - 5 day period of time in between release candidates.

 The release branch must be quiet and untouched for 2 - 5 days prior to the full release.
 When the full and final release happens, the ``vX.X.X-release`` branch is merged into ``master`` and then deleted.
-All commits in the ``vX.X.X-release`` branch should have also been merged into the ``develop`` branch as they were accepted.
+All commits in the ``vX.X.X-release`` branch must have also been merged into the ``develop`` branch as they were accepted.

 Project Checklist
 =================